Transdisciplinary Initiatives Program (TIP)

 - Pages 2-3: Project description (Arial font 10)

-- The project goals, the potential impact on child and/or maternal health, the individuals and disciplines involved
+- The project goals, the potential impact on maternal and child health, the individuals and disciplines involved

 Upon completion of creating an application record you will be emailed a unique link to begin your MCHRI application for your LOI.
 If invited, you will receive information on submitting your full proposal.

 Applicants notified to proceed with full proposals: February 11, 2019